 Princeton Program: Princeton in Cuba

-Princeton students with advanced Spanish have the opportunity to apply for Princeton’s program in Cuba during the spring semester.
+Princeton students with advanced Spanish and a keen interest in contemporary culture, political economy, history, and anthropology of Latin America have the opportunity to apply to Princeton in Cuba for the spring semester.

 Founded in 1728, the University of Havana is the largest, oldest, and leading academic institution in Cuba.
 The main campus of UH is on the edge of the historic center of Havana in the Vedado neighborhood.
 The University is organized into three divisions—Natural Sciences, Humanities, and Social Sciences and Economics—and has total of 15 faculties and 14 research centers.
 Twenty-five majors are taught at the university and approximately 6,000 degree students are enrolled in regular classes each year.
 Courses are taught on a semester basis with each period lasting 16 weeks.